 Tasted blind, from magnum.
 Light to medium gold, heavy in the glass.
 Wow! nose.
 Notes of citrus and spearmint, wet stone, lemon creme.
 Later in the night, some peach, pear, vanilla, iodine and limestone show up with the spearmint constant and pleasant to the nose.
 Massive acidity.
 With so much mint, I guess 89 Ramonet BBM (but alas I should have picked up this is the full Monty!).
 Opened and decanted at noon we're told... at 9pm this was just hitting it's stride.
 I've had Leflaive Montrachet, Raveneau Clos and Coche CC from great years, and this is right up there in the top white's I've ever had.
 What a treat!!
-(M's 60th bday 2nd of 14) — a month ago
+(M's 60th bday 2nd of 14) — 3 years ago

 Happy Thanksgiving! 🍁🦃🍽